scikit-build/scikit-build-core/docs/configuration.md

 ````

-:::{versionchanged} 0.11

-You can specify a CMake define as a list of strings:
+You can even specify a CMake define as a list of strings:

 ````{tab} pyproject.toml